jeremywrnr/booker/readme.md

 that will build the gem locally.
 To develop the zsh completion script, clone this repo, and run this command in `/completion`:

-    $ make && unfunction _booker && autoload -U _booker
+    make && unfunction _booker && autoload -U _booker

 ## todos
-- parse all args, then if num open bookmark
+- parse all args, then if number open bookmark
+- tab completion for other shells (bash, fish)
 - support opening multiple bookmarks: 1 1 1
 - fix failure on link w/ parens
 - implement more rspec testing